 Every championship team needs a Rod Brind’Amour.
 He was a player that is the perfect center of a franchise and the perfect captain to lead a great team.
 Brind’Amour was vital to the Hurricanes’ appearances in the Stanley Cup Finals, their championship in 2006, and he helped usher in the new era of Hurricanes hockey, playing until age 39.
 He even recovered from an ACL tear as a 37 year-old in 2008, and came back to play 80 games the following season.
 He was simply as tough as nails.

 Only about a year after his retirement, Brind’Amour was brought on as an assistant coach for Carolina, where he remained at that position until he took the head coach position in May of 2018.
-Even after he finished his playing years, Brind’Amour continued to be involved in the development and identity of the Hurricanes organization, and he looks to make an even bigger impact as head coach in the upcoming 2018-19 season.
-Brind’Amour will bring that same work ethic and drive into the locker room on a nightly basis this season, and hopefully for ‘Canes fans it will pay dividends on the ice.
+Even after he finished his playing years, Brind’Amour continued to be involved in the development and identity of the Hurricanes organization, and he looks to make an even bigger impact as head coach, driving the team to the 2019 Eastern Conference Final and starting the 2019-20 season strong.
+Brind’Amour brings that same work ethic and drive into the locker room on a nightly basis this season, and hopefully for ‘Canes fans it will pay dividends on the ice for years to come.

 *All statistics from HockeyDB.com – originally published in July 2018